joolstorrentecalo/gitlab-foss/doc/development/database/loose_foreign_keys.md

 - Check which records are accumulating.
 - Try to get an estimate of the number of remaining records.
-- Looking into the worker performance stats (Kibana or Grafana).
+- Looking into the worker performance stats (Kibana or Thanos).

 Possible solutions: